salesforcecli/plugin-data/messages/bulkIngest.md

 You must have the "Bulk API Hard Delete" system permission to use the --hard-delete flag.
 This permission is disabled by default and can be enabled only by a system administrator.

+# error.noProcessedRecords

+Job finished successfully but it didn't process any record.

+# error.noProcessedRecords.actions

+- Check that the provided CSV file is valid.
+- View the job in the org: "sf org open -o %s --path '/lightning/setup/AsyncApiJobStatus/page?address=%2F%s'".

 # flags.column-delimiter.summary

 Column delimiter used in the CSV file.